Epizephyrian Locris: Sanctuary of Persephone at Manella

-The famous Sanctuary of Persephone (queen of the underworld) was located outside the city walls on a narrow terrace in the valley between hills of Mannella and Abbadessa.
+The Sanctuary of Persephone (queen of the underworld) was located outside the city walls on a narrow terrace in the valley between hills of Mannella and Abbadessa.
 It was described in Roman times by Diodorus Siculus as "the most famous of the sanctuaries of southern Italy" (but he excluded Sicily).
 The riches of the temple were often the object of the appetites of foreign sovereigns or common criminals and were plundered by Dionysius II (360 BC), Pyrrhus (276 BC) and by the Roman commander Pleminius, Scipio's lieutenant after his expulsion from Locri during the Second Punic War (205 BC).
 The votive objects found in the complex (figured terracotta, fragments of vases, pinakes, mirrors and inscriptions dedicated to the goddess) indicate the temple's use was between the 7th and 2nd centuries BC.

 It had impressive terrace retaining walls that probably also marked the boundaries of the sanctuary area or temenos.
 Within was a building around a square pit that was interpreted as a treasury.
-The sanctuary had no large temple but the retaining walls defined a narrow and dimly-lit path to the consecrated area that gave the ancient visitor a feeling of being in a sacred place.
+The sanctuary had no large temple, but the retaining walls defined a narrow, and dimly-lit path to the consecrated area that gave the ancient visitor a feeling of being in a sacred place.